fedecarles/dv-py/README.md

 ## Installation

 This program has some dependencies, mainly pandas and numpy.
 PySimpleGUI is required for running the gui version.
-It's recommended to install these in a virtual environtment.
+It's recommended to install these in a virtual environment.

 ```
 pip install -r requirements.txt